 Indonesia sounds really dodgy. almost 9 years ago

 Hi, More questions and thanks to everyone who's taken the time to answer so far.

 Firstly are the Gili Islands worth seeing.
 I see mixed reviews about it.
 Which is the best island to stay on and where is best to stay.
 I see there are two places that might interst me, Tir na nOg & Scallywags, is anyone familiar with eiter of them.
 Are they the best places to stay and are they single friendly.

 I may have time to travel south to Flores & Komodo, how can I do them safely and economically on my own?
 Has anyone information about good transport, accomodation & tours?

-Also is Lombok worth seeing. over 6 years ago
+Also is Lombok worth seeing. almost 9 years ago